Cavity-Vacuum-Induced Chiral Spin Liquids in Kagome Lattices: Tuning and Probing Topological Quantum Phases via Cavity Quantum Electrodynamics

-By applying the AD unitary transformation and analyzing the resulting effective Hamiltonian, we observe how the coupling to a chiral cavity vacuum state introduces a nontrivial phase factor $\varphi_{ij}$ in the electron hopping terms, the structure of which is shown in \cref{vector_potential,flux}.
+By applying the AD unitary transformation and analyzing the resulting effective Hamiltonian, we observe how the coupling to a gyrotropic cavity vacuum state introduces a nontrivial phase factor $\varphi_{ij}$ in the electron hopping terms, the structure of which is shown in \cref{vector_potential,flux}.
 This phase factor is crucial, as it breaks time-reversal symmetry and ultimately leads to the realization of a chiral spin liquid.
-We confirm this behavior through simulations using single-site density matrix renormalization group (DMRG) with subspace expansion \cite{hubig2015strictly}.
-The simulations are performed with $10 \cross 10$ unit cells, and the results are shown in \cref{order}.
+We confirm this behavior through simulations using single-site density matrix renormalization group (DMRG) of effective Hamiltonian \ref{HAD} with subspace expansion \cite{hubig2015strictly}.
+The simulations are performed with $10 \cross 10$ unit cells, energy truncation is $10^{-10}t$, and the bond dimension is 128 for CSL states.
+The results are shown in \cref{order}.
 In \cref{chiB}, the chiral order $\bar{\chi} = \langle \mathbf{S}_i \cdot \mathbf{S}_j \times \mathbf{S}_k \rangle$ remains non-zero when the electron-photon coupling $\mathcal{B}$ is smaller than a critical value.
 Beyond the critical value, the cavity quantum fluctuations polarize the spin and the chiral order vanishes, which is reflected in the spin $zz$ correlation $G_{zz}$ in \cref{Gzz}.
 By contrast, the $zz$ correlation is close to zero for smaller photon-electron coupling $\mathcal{B}$.
 The absence of magnetic order and a non-zero chiral order confirms the CSL state of the system for weak photon-electron coupling.
 Our simulations show that chiral order is preserved for weak photon-electron coupling, while strong coupling suppresses this order and polarizes the spin.

 To further substantiate the topological nature of the state at small $\mathcal{B}$, we computed the entanglement spectrum, presented in \cref{ES}.
 Following the foundational analysis by Li and Haldane \cite{li2008entanglement}, the degeneracies observed in the low-energy sector of the entanglement spectrum are directly related to the underlying boundary conformal field theory (CFT).
 In particular, we observe a clear characteristic degeneracy sequence $1,1,2,3,5,\dots$, which precisely matches the counting of the chiral bosonic edge modes (see \cref{ES}).
 This sequence emerges due to the presence of gapless edge excitations that are governed by the chiral bosonic CFT intrinsic to this topological phase, thereby reinforcing our identification of the CSL state’s topological character.